Repayment begins immediately upon consolidating or refinancing private student loans.

 - Federal loans

-- Any other debt that is not an education loan (for example, credit card or line of credit), even if it was used to pay education expenses
+- Any other debt that is not a qualified education loan (for example, credit card or line of credit), even if it was used to pay education expenses

-What do I need to apply for a consolidation loan?
+What do I need to apply for a private consolidation loan?

 - The lender’s name and address